Get started with text analysis in Microsoft Foundry

 You are an AI assistant that analyzes and summarizes text.

-3. In the Chat pane, the following prompt (you can press CTRL+ENTER for a new line):
+3. Enter the following prompt (you can press CTRL+ENTER for a new line):

-The model should generate a summary of the text.
+The model should generate a summary of the review.

 Screenshot of text summarization results in the chat playground.